What It Means

 A lesson

-In lot’s of ways this is an anti-graphic design project because it is not about the message on the front, it’s about the meaning behind it.
+In lots of ways, this is anti-graphic design because it is not about the message on the front, it’s about the meaning behind it: showing up.

-This is an open gesture for the two girls on the march to say thank you for the lesson learned.
-I will continue to make them.
+This is an open gesture for the two girls on the march to say ‘thank you’ for the lesson learned.